Bostan Karim: Office for the Administrative Review of Detained Enemy Combatants

 To comply with a Freedom of Information Act request, during the winter and spring of 2005, the Department of Defense released 507 memoranda.
-Those 507 memoranda each contained the allegations against a single detainee, prepared for their Combatant Status Review Tribunals.
+Each of the 507 memoranda contained the allegations against a single detainee, prepared for their Combatant Status Review Tribunals.
 The detainee's name and ID numbers were redacted from all but one of the memoranda.
 However, 169 of the memoranda had the detainee's ID hand-written on the top right hand of the first page corner.
 When the Department of Defense complied with a court order, and released official lists of the detainee's names and ID numbers it was possible to identify who those 169 were written about.
 Bostan Karim was one of those 169 detainees.

 The allegations against Karim presented to his Combatant Status Review Tribunal were: